-HMRC - OT05245 - Scheme: Allocating Nomination Excesses To Fields
+HMRC - OT05245 - Allocating Nomination Excesses To Fields

 Allocating nomination excesses to fields

 Regulation 10 SI 2006 No. 3312 determines how a nomination excess is allocated between a company’s field interests.

 Excess from non-equity deliveries disregarded:

 It also ensures, where all or part of a relevant delivery is sourced from non-equity oil, that only the proportion, if any, of the excess that relates to equity oil is allocated across a company’s field interests, and brought into charge to PRT, CT and SC.